Mac AIDS Fund: Media campaigns

 On World AIDS Day in November 2002, a showing of the film Pandemic: Facing AIDS by Rory Kennedy (sponsored in part by MAC cosmetics) took place at the United Nations Headquarters in New York.

 In 2009, Fergie appeared on several magazine spreads for VIVA Glam.
 She also became the fund's spokesperson for the global youth prevention initiative.

 The 2012 VIVA Glam spokespeople were Nicki Minaj and Ricky Martin, who is the first Latin American man to be asked to be a part of VIVA Glam.
 They both created their own VIVA Glam cosmetics, Minaj's being a light pink lipstick while Martin's was a lip conditioner.
 Minaj's lipstick becoming the best selling VIVA Glam lipstick of all time, and she was invited back to front the 2013 campaign solo.
 The 2014 VIVA Glam spokesperson was Rihanna, who raised 50 million for the MAC AIDS Fund.
 Miley Cyrus became the 2015 VIVA Glam spokesperson, going on to outsell Nicki Minaj's previous best of $350M by over $50M.
 Miley's 2015 campaign raised $400m.

 Viva Glam Ambassadors

 The very first Viva Glam ambassador was drag queen RuPaul.
-A full list of Viva Glam ambassadors include:
+Some of the Viva Glam ambassadors include: